-Of course, if you have enough liquid funds to cover the purchase of a home that is the easiest way to go.
-However, most people need to secure a loan.
+Of course, if you have enough funds to cover the purchase of a home, that is the easiest way to go.
+However, many people need to secure a loan.
 The company and person you choose to provide your loan is very important for a smooth transaction.
-I have three lenders that I love to refer people to, just ask!
-I refer to these people because I have worked with them before and I know that they will be great communicators throughout the process.
+I have local lenders that I’d be happy to refer you to, just ask!
 Your lender will hold your hand through all of the financial aspects of buying a home.

 3. Start the search!

-I will set up an automated search for you on RMLS — a tool that real estate brokers use to get up to date information about listings.
+I can set up an automated search for you on our listing service — a tool that real estate brokers use to get up to date information.
+Some clients prefer to look at listings on their own, just let me know your preference!
 Once we’ve found a few properties that you think are worth seeing in person, we’ll make an appointment to view them in person.

 4. Viewing houses.